Arity: Terminology

 n-ary means having n operands (or parameters), but is often used as a synonym of "polyadic".

 These words are often used to describe anything related to that number (e.g., undenary chess is a chess variant with an 11×11 board, or the Millenary Petition of 1603).

 The arity of a relation (or predicate) is the dimension of the domain in the corresponding Cartesian product.
-(A function of arity n thus has arity n+1 considered as a relation.)
+(An operation of arity n thus has arity n+1 considered as a relation.)
+"Since an n-ary operation is a special case of an (n+1)-ary relation, we see that algebras may be regarded as a special case of relational structures."

 In computer programming, there is often a syntactical distinction between operators and functions; syntactical operators usually have arity 1, 2, or 3 (the ternary operator ?: is also common).
 Functions vary widely in the number of arguments, though large numbers can become unwieldy.
 Some programming languages also offer support for variadic functions, i.e., functions syntactically accepting a variable number of arguments.